-Austria: 40 evacuated from mountain cable cars after tree falls
+Austria: 40 evacuated from cable cars after tree falls

 Those in the cars included children from a local school on a skiing course.

-As stormy weather advanced on Austria, another cableway in Tyrol, in the Hochzillertal area, also had to suspend operations later Tuesday, APA reported.
-It wasn’t immediately clear how many people were affected in that case.
+As stormy weather advanced on Austria, another cableway in Tyrol, in the Hochzillertal area, also had to suspend operations later Tuesday because of persistent high winds.

+Franke said eight people were brought down from the chair lift, APA reported.
+No one was hurt.